8 Rules to Lead a Better Christian Life

 Kindness is one of the simplest and most important character traits someone can possess.Kindness isn’t just a tool to make friends, to look like a better person or to get ahead in your career.
 It isn’t a facade you can hide behind or something you can turn on and off as you please.

 Kindness is something we should spread generously because you never know when someone you encounter will need it the most.
-Help others because God will reward you.
+Help others.
+God will reward you.

-“He coveteth greedily all the day long: but the righteous giveth and spareth not.”
+“He covets greedily all day long: but the righteous gives and spares not.”
 Prov 21:26

 6) Always Smile